-I have a Hilleberg Nallo 3 GT tent which I'm using as a two-person tent when hiking in Lapland.
+I have a Hilleberg Nallo 3 GT tent which I'm using as a two-person tent when hiking in Lapland with my wife.
 When I bought it, I had hiked a couple of thousand kilometers in utter wilderness, living in my Hilleberg Akto through all kinds of weather.
 It had proven itself so thoroughly and impressed me with its quality, that when I needed a two-person tent, I did not even consider anything but Hilleberg.
-I still use my Akto as it came from the factory, but the Nallo has seen a few minor improvements and additions.
+I still use my Akto as it came from the factory (it is perfect as-is), but the Nallo has seen a few extremely minor improvements and additions.

 I made a groundsheet (or a "half-footprint")